Everything you need to know about the life insurance medical exam

 How to prepare for the life insurance medical exam

-There's no "passing" or “failing” the life insurance medical exam.
-Your results will help determine the cost of your policy, but they are based on your overall health and elements that are mostly out of your control.
-That being said, there are a few steps you can take to give yourself the best shot at lower rates.
+There’s no “passing” or “failing” the life insurance medical exam.
+Your results will help determine the cost of your policy, but they’re based on your overall health and elements that are mostly out of your control.

-2. Eat healthy foods.In the days leading up to your test, avoid high-sodium and sugary foods, which can raise your blood pressure or cholesterol.
+2. Eat healthy foods.
+In the days leading up to your test, try to avoid high-sodium and sugary foods, which can raise your blood pressure or cholesterol.

 4. Stay hydrated.
 Drinking lots of water ahead of your exam will help flush out your body and dilate your veins so they’re easier to find during the life insurance blood test.

 5. Avoid strenuous exercise.
-When you do an intense workout, it can cause your blood pressure to spike and that might be picked up in your urine sample.
+When you do an intense workout, it can cause your blood pressure to spike, and that might be picked up in your urine sample.
 To avoid a false read on the test, try not to exercise for a full day before your exam.

 6. Avoid certain medications.
-Don’t take over the counter cold remedies and allergy medication like Nyquil, nasal sprays, cough syrups, sinus treatments, allergy medication, and ibuprofen, as they can trigger false positives.
+Don’t take over-the-counter cold remedies and allergy medication like Nyquil, nasal sprays, cough syrups, sinus treatments, allergy medication, and ibuprofen, as they can trigger false positives.

-What happens after the medical exam
+What happens after the medical exam?

-Life insurance coverage without the medical exam
+Can you get life insurance coverage without the medical exam?

 Brighthouse Financial